Arpita1234-add/Intro-to-Webdev-lab/reflection.md

 - Was there something that you wish had been explained better?
 NA
 - Were there other exercises that might have helped you learn this week’s topic a little better?
 I was able to understand the concepts of header, table row, how to link image using href and also related to ordered and unordered list.
+The basic concepts are cleared in this lab.
 ### Accessibility

 I used wave extension.